tim-roberts1/tva/website/docs/development/getting-started/faq.md

 If you still can't find what you're looking for, you can refer to our [support page](https://github.com/pluralsight/tva/discussions/categories/q-a)

-## I :heart: TVA!
+## I :heart: Pluralsight Design!
 How can I support the project?

 There are a few ways to support Pluralsight Design:

 <!-- TODO: Update Twitter link when account created. -->

 - **Spread the word**.
-Evangelize TVA by [linking to design.pluralsight.com](https://design.pluralsight.com) on your website - every backlink matters.
+Evangelize Pluralsight Design by [linking to design.pluralsight.com](https://design.pluralsight.com) on your website - every backlink matters.
 Follow us on [Twitter](https://twitter.com/pluralsight), like and retweet the important news.
 Or just talk about us with your friends.
 - **Give us feedback**.
 Tell us what we are doing well or how we can improve the project.
 Please upvote [the discussions](https://github.com/pluralsight/tva/discussions) you are interested in seeing answered.
 Or upvote (:thumbsup:) [the issues](https://github.com/pluralsight/tva/issues) you are most interested in seeing resolved.
 - **Help new users**.
 You can answer questions on the [Q&A discussion](https://github.com/pluralsight/tva/discussions/categories/q-a) or our [issues](https://github.com/pluralsight/tva/issues).
 - **Make Changes happen!**